Hydrocephalus

 The key to treating this condition is getting it diagnosed and treated early, and

 preventing infections.
-Your baby will need regular checkups to make sure his or her
+Your baby will need regular checkups to make sure their shunt

-shunt is working right.
-Your child’s healthcare team will work closely with you as
+is working right.
+Your child’s healthcare team will work closely with you as your

 When should I call my child's healthcare provider?